-Silver First Warning - This provides the opportunity for a pupil to start making the right choices so they can move back to the green.
-Staff look for opportunities to move pupils back to gold.
+First Warning - This provides the opportunity for a pupil to start making the right choices.

-Silver Second Warning - This provides the opportunity for a pupil to start making the right choices so they can move back to the green.
-Staff look for opportunities to move pupils back to first warning and then gold.
+Second Warning - This provides the opportunity for a pupil to start making the right choices.

-Bronze Time Out - Time in the classroom for up to 10 minutes.
+Time In - Time in the classroom for up to 10 minutes.
 Pupils will move to the reflection area and use a timer.
-On successful completion of the Reflection Time the pupil moves back to silver second warning.
-If the child does not complete the reflection time successfully the child is moved to the next level on the behaviour chart, 'sent out and lose privilege'
+On successful completion of the Reflection Time the pupil moves back to their place.
+If the child does not complete the reflection time successfully the child is will be asked to leave the classroom and will lose a privilege.

-Bronze Sent Out and Lose Privilege - It is preferred that the vast majority of Behaviour Consequences WILL be dealt with in class.
+Time Out and Lose Privilege - It is preferred that the vast majority of Behaviour Consequences WILL be dealt with in class.
 It is only in EXCEPTIONAL cases that the following will need to be used: